• School Nomination

 About

-The Student of the Year – Best Devotion to School Award is for individuals whose involvement and sense of service has won the respect and admiration of their teachers and fellow students.
-Nominees are expected to combine the qualities of responsible leaders and effective team players, demonstrating proficiency in planning, execution, empowering others through challenges and driving positive change within their school.
+The Student of the Year – Best Devotion to School Award celebrates individuals whose unwavering commitment and spirit of service have earned the profound respect of their teachers and peers.
+Nominees are expected to combine the qualities of responsible leaders and effective team players, demonstrating excellence in planning and execution, empowering their fellow students through challenges and driving meaningful transformation within their school.

 Entry Criteria